anazareth42/ramulator-bindgen/README.md

 - Ramulator2 source code downloaded (not a precompiled binary)

 ## Run Simulation
+To build this project, we need to generate the FFI bindings from bindgen.
+Type the following command in the terminal:

+`cargo build`

+This should compile the C++ code in addition to creating the Rust project.

-To run Ramulator, you need to call test_call_ramulator.c, which invokes call_ramulator.cpp.
+To test the output of `call_ramulator.cpp`, you need to call test_call_ramulator.c, which is a standalone C test harness.

 `./test_call_ramulator`